 Following Marshall Field IV’s death, his son, Marshall Field V, entered the family business.
 Field V took over Field Enterprises Inc., and, at age 24, was elected to be the publisher of the Chicago Sun, which eventually became the Chicago-Sun Times, making him the youngest publisher of any major newspaper in the United States.

 Over the years, the foundation has responded to the changing needs of the community, supporting a diverse range of community-based efforts.
-The foundation has long viewed itself as a strategic supporter of innovative programs and organizations, with a primary emphasis on the city’s historically marginalized communities and their resident Chicagoans.
+The foundation has long viewed itself as a strategic supporter of innovative programs and organizations, with a primary emphasis on areas of greatest need.

 Current mission, strategy, and focus